jm33-m0/mec/README.md

 git clone https://github.com/jm33-m0/massExpConsole.git && cd massExpConsole && ./install.py
 ```

-- when installing pypi deps, `apt-get install libncurses5-dev` (for Debian-based distros) might be needed
-- now you should be good to go (if not, please report missing deps [here](https://github.com/jm33-m0/massExpConsole/issues))
 - type `proxy` command to run a pre-configured [Shadowsocks](https://github.com/shadowsocks/shadowsocks-go) socks5 proxy in the background, `vim ./data/ss.json` to edit proxy config. and, `ss-proxy` exits with `mec.py`

 ## requirements

-- GNU/Linux, WSL, MacOS (not tested), fully tested under [Arch Linux](https://www.archlinux.org), [Kali Linux (Rolling, 2018)](https://www.kali.org), Ubuntu Linux (16.04 LTS) and Fedora 25 (it will work on other distros too as long as you have dealt with all deps)
+- `install.py` supports Ubuntu, Debian, Kali, Linux Mint, Fedora, CentOS, RHEL, Arch. for CentOS/RHEL, you might need to manually configure python3 environment before installing
-- Python 3.5 or later (or something might go wrong, [https://github.com/jm33-m0/massExpConsole/issues/7#issuecomment-305962655](https://github.com/jm33-m0/massExpConsole/issues/7#issuecomment-305962655))
+- Python 3.5 or later
-- `proxychains4` (in `$PATH`), used by exploiter, requires a working socks5 proxy (you can modify its config in `mec.py`)
+- `proxychains4` (in `$PATH`), used by mec core, requires a working socks5 proxy (you can modify its config in `mec.py`)
-- Java is required when using Java deserialization exploits, you might want to install `openjdk-8-jre` if you haven't installed it yet
+- Java is required when using Java deserialization exploits
 - **note** that you have to install all the deps of your exploits or tools as well

 ## usage

-- just run `mec.py`, if it complains about missing modules, install them
+- just run `mec`, if it complains about missing modules, install them
 - if you want to add your own exploit script (or binary file, whatever):
     - `cd exploits`, `mkdir <your_exploit_dir>`
     - your exploit should take the last argument passed to it as its target, dig into `mec.py` to know more